 It is understood however, that many airlines, perhaps surprisingly, would not welcome the idea of scrapping EU 261, as they suspect it could be replace by a confusing patchwork of consumer rights.

 As the current EU law stands, passengers whose flights were either cancelled or delayed by more than 3 hours in the past 6 years can currently make a claim for flight compensation.

 However, as we are unable to anticipate exactly how the law may change post Brexit, we strongly recommend that you make a claim now rather than waiting.

-You can use our free flight delay compensation calculator to check.
+You can use our free compensation calculator to check.
 Only takes a minute!